The Bank of Gran and Grandad

 First it was the Bank of Mum and Dad, now it’s the turn of Gran and Grandad.

 This time it’s a double whammy.
 Grandparents below the state pension age who give up work to look after their grandchildren not only lose out on their salary, but also risk reducing their future state pension by not making National Insurance (NI) contributions.
 This need not be the case, but it seems that not many grandparents are taking advantage of a scheme introduced by the UK Government nearly six years ago.

-It was disclosed recently by insurance company Royal London, following a Freedom of Information (FOI) request to HMRC*, that the Specified Adult Childcare credits scheme helped less than 1,300 people in the year to September 2016 - an average of less than two people per Member of the UK Parliament.
+It was disclosed recently by insurance company Royal London, following a Freedom of Information (FOI) request to HMRC*, that the Specified Adult Childcare credits scheme helped fewer than 1,300 people in the year to September 2016 – an average of fewer than two people per Member of the UK Parliament.
 Royal London estimates that 100,000 individuals could benefit if the scheme was more widely understood.